If you have any questions or would like to talk through your Fostering options, please do get in touch today.

 What does a Foster Parent do?

 As a Foster Parent, you’ll be looking after another person’s child in your own home.
 Like any child or young person they need stability, security and a chance to develop and thrive.
-A Foster Parent will have a huge impact on a child’s lives, helping them to improve their self-esteem, make better choices and to go on to have a safer and happier future.
+A Foster Parent will have a huge impact on a child’s lives, helping them to improve their self-esteem, heal & recover and to go on to have a stronger, happier future.

 The role of a Foster Parent is to:

-- Manage behaviour - fostered children and young people can display different behaviours as a way of coping with their experiences.
-A foster parent needs to recognise the possible causes of this kind of behaviour and, with the support of By the Bridge, develop strategies to help a child manage their feelings and experiences
+- Manage Behaviour - Fostered children and young people can display different behaviours as a way of coping with their experiences.
+A Foster Parent needs to recognise the possible causes of certain behaviour, and with support from our qualified Psychotherapists help them to recover from the experienced trauma that may be causing that 'survival' behaviour.

 - Attend Training - Foster Parents will develop skills and knowledge so they feel secure and confident in their work with continuous training.